The firm offers some insight - and cautions - related to Pennsylvania House Bill 1210.

 The firm suggests how 4th quarter progress might be reported if report cards are not being issued.

 When schools reopen and there are programs held virtually for everyone - except those students who must attend in person - the firm is asked if this is discriminatory to those who would opt to attend in-school instruction if they could.

-The firm shares how a district might respond when parents don't agree with interim NOREPs offered during the coronavirus closure.
+The firm is asked how a school district might word progress reporting for the fourth quarter during the coronavirus closure.

 The CDC has offered guidelines for the reopening of schools after the coronavirus closure.
 The firm is asked how those guidelines will affect the inclusion of students with significant disabilities.